MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/diagnostics/diagnostic-al297.md

 # Compiler Error AL297
 The application object identifier '{0}' is not valid.
 It must be within the allowed ranges '{1}'.

+## Description
+An application object's ID must be within the idRange specified in the manifest.

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)
 ## See Also